 Mount Kilimanjaro and Mount Meru

 Arusha lies just 100km (62 mi) from Mount Kilimanjaro, the world’s tallest free-standing mountain and Africa’s highest peak at 5,895m (19,341 ft) above sea level.
 The most popular route, known as the Coca-Cola route, starts from Marangu, which is just a two-hour drive from Arusha.
-The route is the oldest and most well established, and it takes a minimum of five days to complete.
+The route is the oldest and most well established, and takes a minimum of five days to complete.

-Mount Meru, while closer to Arusha at just 40 minutes away by car and shorter than Kilimanjaro (4,560m, or 14,961 ft), actually involves more of a technical climb and is suitable for more experienced climbers only.
+Mount Meru, while closer to Arusha at just 40 minutes away by car and shorter than Kilimanjaro (4,560m, or 14,961 ft), actually involves more of a technical climb and is suited to more experienced climbers only.
 It generally takes three or four days to complete the trek.
 If you want to take advantage of the altitude acclimatization effect, it’s advisable to climb Mount Meru and Kilimanjaro back to back.

 Serengeti, Ngorongoro Crater, and Lake Manyara